-When we were kids, it was all about readin’, ritin’ and ‘rithmetic.
+When we were kids, it was all about readin,’ ritin’ and ‘rithmetic.
 On the sea, especially in cold water environments, it’s all about rescue, recovery and re-warming.
-I don’t expect that there are many boaters out there on our bays, creeks and littoral areas of the ocean now.
+I don’t expect many boaters are out there on our bays, creeks and littoral areas of the ocean now.
 But some are out there.
-And the waters will still be cold once April comes around and the moorings go back in.
+And the waters are cold and will still be cold once April 1 comes around and the moorings go back in.
 This column is about that.

-By USCG standards, a rescue becomes a recovery when the victim has died from the circumstances.
-So, if someone just falls in, it’s still a rescue, right?
-Hopefully, but there are circumstances when death can come almost unbelievably quickly.
-Sudden immersion in cold water can be a killer long before hypothermia gets to you:
+By USCG standards, a rescue becomes a recovery when the victim has died.
+If someone just falls in it’s still a rescue, right?
+Well, hopefully, but there are circumstances when death can come almost unbelievably quickly.
+As has been pointed out here before, cold water – sudden cold water – can be a killer long before hypothermia gets to you:

-2. For some people, the reaction doesn’t get that far into their bodies.
-They hit the cold water and as soon as it touches the back of their throat, it closes up.
+2. In some people, the reaction doesn’t get that far.
+They hit the cold water and, as soon as it touches the back of their throat, it closes up.
 The spasm stops the water from getting into the body, which is the biological intent, but it also stops air from getting to the lungs.
 The person bobs back to the surface (their lungs are full of air) and they suffocate in the open water, unable to breathe due to a blocked air passageway.
 This is what is now called “dry drowning.”
-There is no water in the lungs.
-Nor is there any oxygen.
-A BoatUS report stated that 15-20% of all drowning are “dry drownings.”
+There’s no water in the lungs – nor any oxygen.
+I’ve seen a BoatUS report that stated that 15-20% of all drowning are “dry drownings.”

 4. Even something as simple as a racing heart from shock and fear can create hyperventilating.
 Dizziness followed by unconsciousness results as the ratio of oxygen/carbon dioxide changes in the victim’s blood system.

-If you are the victim, remember this: an initial deep and sudden gasp followed by hyperventilation can be as much as 600 to 1,000% greater than normal breathing.
+If you are the victim, remember this: an initial deep and sudden gasp followed by hyperventilation that can be as much as 600-1,000% greater than normal breathing can be deadly.
 You must keep your airway clear or run the risk of drowning.
 Cold shock will pass in about one minute.
 During that time, concentrate on avoiding panic and getting control of your breathing.
-Wearing a lifejacket during this phase is critically important to keep you afloat and breathing.
+Wearing a lifejacket during this phase is critically important to keep you afloat.

-If you are interested in being part of USCG Forces, email me at JoinUSCGAux@aol.com or go direct to the D1SR Human Resources department, who are in charge of new members matters, at FSO-PS@emcg.us and we will help you “get in this thing.”
+If you are interested in being part of USCG Forces, email me at JoinUSCGAux@aol.com or go direct to the D1SR Human Resources department, who are in charge of new member matters, at DSO-HR and we will help you “get in this thing…” ■